Guido Maria Kretschmer: Life and career

 Guido Maria Kretschmer was born in Münster, Germany, on 11 May 1965 and grew up in Einen, Warendorf.
 After two semesters of studying medicine, he began his career as a designer in Ibiza on the popular hippie market of the island with a small stand of clothes that he had sewn himself.
 This earned him the attention of German musician Udo Lindenberg, who ordered brocade jackets for his tour.
 In 1987, Kretschmer founded the company GMK by pepper, with its headquarters in Münster and Palma, as well as the fashion label Guido Maria Kretschmer Corporate Fashion.
 Initially with three employees, he mostly worked as designer for large companies.
-His first large-scale order was the creation of uniforms for crew members of the airline Hapag-Lloyd Flug.
-Along with work outfits for Deutsche Telekom, Kempinski, Hotel Maritim, and Emirates Airlines, he also designed around 2,5 million suits for the TUI Group.
+His first large-scale order was the creation of uniforms for crew members of the airline Hapag-Lloyd Flug, along with work outfits for Deutsche Telekom, Kempinski, Hotel Maritim, and the airline Emirates.
+He also designed around 2.5 million suits for the TUI Group.

 In 2004, Kretschmer founded the label Guido Maria Couture, with which he reached his creative focal point, designing cocktail dresses and evening gowns as well as the associated accessories.
 His first fashion shows in this field were held in Shanghai and Tokyo.
 In 2005, he presented his creations for the first time at the Berlin Fashion Week.
 After he was chosen by German actress Katharina Thalbach to design the stage outfits for an Oscar Wilde play, he began designing for various theatre and film productions, such as for a production of The Barber of Seville by the Deutsche Oper Berlin.
 In the film field, he designed the outfits for Hands off Mississippi, Messy Christmas, and Woman in Love.
 In the latter two, he also had guest roles.
 His label is regularly represented on large fashion shows and celebrities such as Charlize Theron, Jane Seymour, Patricia Kaas, Iris Berben, Martina Gedeck, Jasmin Wagner, and Heino Ferch have worn his creations.
 He maintains showrooms in Münster, Berlin, and Palma, and opened a shop in Munich in 2009.